apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The hostname of the machine running Traffic Server.

-.. ts:cv:: CONFIG proxy.config.log.logfile_dir STRING install_dir\ ``/logs``
+.. ts:cv:: CONFIG proxy.config.log.logfile_dir STRING var/log/trafficserver
    :reloadable:

-   The full path to the logging directory.
-This can be an absolute path or a path relative to the directory in which Traffic Server is installed.
+   The path to the logging directory.
+This can be an absolute path or a path relative to the ``PREFIX`` directory in which Traffic Server is installed.

    .. note:: The directory you specify must already exist.